devini01/CSCI401W-Fall2023-TeamGamma/1-product-vision/Product_Vision.md

 - Implementing the use of a Captcha system
 - Extra verification steps (email/number verification)
 - Other key features:
-- Time specific attendance for entry into raffle
+- Time-specific attendance for entry into the raffle

 ---